G. Elliott Wimmer

 Post-doctoral researcher, 2013-2015, Department of Systems Neuroscience, University Medical Center Hamburg-Eppendorf

 B.A., 2005, Cognitive Science, University of California, Berkeley

-With Yunzhe Liu at the Max Planck UCL Centre, we have a new paper connecting replay (sequenceness) to behavior in humans (Nature Neuroscience, 2020).
+2020: With Yunzhe Liu at the Max Planck UCL Centre, we have a recent paper connecting replay (sequenceness) to behavior in humans (Nature Neuroscience, 2020).
 We find the successful memory decisions are associated with rapid compressed replay of original experiences.

 Currently, I am based with Prof. Ray Dolan at the Max Planck UCL Centre for Computational Psychiatry and Ageing.

 At Stanford University with Prof. Russ Poldrack, I began work supported by the German research foundation (DFG) to investigate the influence of temporal spacing on the cognitive and neural systems supporting feedback learning.

 Previously, I was a post-doctoral researcher with Prof. Christian Büchel at the University Medical Center Hamburg-Eppendorf in Hamburg, Germany.

 My doctoral research was conducted in the Psychology Department of Columbia University with Prof. Daphna Shohamy.

 Wimmer, G.E., Büchel, C. (2019).
 Learning of distant state predictions by the orbitofrontal cortex in humans.
 Nature Communications, 10:2554.

 Braun, E.K., Wimmer, G.E., Shohamy, D. (2018).
 Retroactive and graded enhancement of memory by reward.
 Nature Communications, 9:4886.